-An item of property and equipment, including the related accumulated depreciation and impairment losses, is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset
+An item of property and equipment, including the related accumulated depreciation and impairment losses, is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset

-Following the adoption of IFRS 16 Lease Accounting from 1st January 2019 UW recognized Right of Use assets for property leases, measured at the amount equal to the lease liability adjusted by the amount of any prepaid or accrued lease payments relating to that lease recognised in the balance sheet as at 31 December 2018 and an estimate of any costs to dismantle and remove the asset at the end of the lease.
-UW depreciates the right-of-use asset on a straight-line basis from the lease term.
+In accordance with IFRS 16 Lease Accounting UW recognises Right of Use assets for property leases, measured at the amount equal to the lease liability adjusted by the amount of any prepaid or accrued lease payments relating to that lease recognised in the balance sheet as at 31 December 2018 and an estimate of any costs to dismantle and remove the asset at the end of the lease.
+UW depreciates the right-of-use asset on a straight-line basis from the lease commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
 The Company also assesses the right-of-use asset for impairment when such indicators exist.